 - Do you have interviews?

 Yes.
-The most qualified applicants are invited for an on-campus interview.
+The most qualified applicants are invited for an interview.

 - Are there research opportunities within the DPT program?